What to Expect: FAQs for Commerce Employees and Managers

 A: Yes, although the form may vary.
 We usually discuss preliminary findings with agency staff as we identify them during our fieldwork.
 Agency staff can, and should, work with us during fieldwork to ensure that our information is factually correct and to promptly resolve any issues or miscommunications.

-After fieldwork, we issue the draft report.
-If we determine that it is appropriate or necessary to obtain comments, under our professional standards (and the particular circumstances) an agency generally has between 15 and 30 days to return written comments on it.
-An agency can use its response to provide updates on steps already taken to address a proposed action or to point out areas of disagreement with our findings or recommendations.
+After fieldwork, we generally hold an exit conference with agency officials to discuss what we found and solicit feedback.
+Following the exit conference, we issue a draft report.
+Under our professional standards (and the particular circumstances), an agency generally has between 15 and 30 days to provide us with written comments that include, for each recommendation, a statement of agreement or disagreement.
+An agency can use its response to provide a proposed action or updates on steps already taken to address OIG’s recommendations or to point out areas of disagreement with our findings or recommendations.
 Remember that an agency must support any disagreements included in the response.

 Q: How long will it take to see the final product?

-A: While it depends on the individual project, we generally issue a final report between 8 months and a year after the audit announcement date.
+A: While it depends on the individual project, we generally issue a final report within a year after the audit announcement date.
 However, we may shorten or extend this timeline

 based on the significance of the issues we uncover,